draftable/compare-api-python-client/README.md

 - `signed_viewer_url(identifier: str, valid_until: datetime | timedelta = None, wait: bool = False)`
   Generates a signed viewer URL for the specified comparison

-Both functions use the following common parameters:
+Both methods use the following common parameters:

 - `identifier`
   Identifier of the comparison for which to generate a _viewer URL_